Henry Denker

 Henry Denker (November 25, 1912 – May 15, 2012) was an American novelist and playwright.

 Biography

 Denker was born in New York, the son of a fur trader.
 After initially studying to be a rabbi, he change to the study of law and graduated from New York Law School in 1934.
 He stopped practicing law but used his legal background for numerous written works.

-Denker was admitted to the New York Bar in 1935, at the height of the Depression, and he soon left law practice to earn his living by writing.
+Denker was admitted to the New York Bar in 1935, at the height of the Depression.
+He worked for an attorney who specialized in matters related to the theater, such as incorporating shows and drawing up contracts.
+When a day's work ended, Denker stayed at the office and wrote on the office typewriter.
+He soon left law practice to earn his living by writing.
 His legal training was reflected in many of his works.
 During Denker's brief legal career, he won a Workmen's Compensation case which, according to Denker, for the first time established that a physical trauma can induce a mental disease.
 In another case, Denker served a summons on heavyweight champion Jack Johnson.